Cost of Living

 Beyond the sticker price, it’s important to factor in other housing-related expenses.
 Property taxes in Toronto are generally higher than in Edmonton.
 Additionally, first-time homebuyers in Edmonton may be eligible for incentives and programs that can help with down payments or closing costs.

-Getting around efficiently is key, whether you're commuting to work or exploring your new city.
+Getting around efficiently is key, whether you’re commuting to work or exploring your new city.
 Both Toronto and Edmonton offer public transportation networks, but their costs and coverage differ.
 In Toronto, a monthly transit pass with the TTC will set you back around $156.
-Edmonton's ETS offers a similar pass for approximately $100.
+Edmonton’s ETS offers a similar pass for approximately $100 (as of June 2026).

-Looking ahead to 2025, keep an eye out for new developments.
-Edmonton's LRT system is undergoing expansion, which could improve commute times and connectivity in the coming years.
-Toronto is also investing in transit improvements, but navigating the city's traffic can still be a challenge.
+Both cities are also investing in transit.
+Edmonton’s LRT system is undergoing expansion, which could improve commute times and connectivity.
+Toronto is likewise expanding service, but navigating the city’s traffic can still be a challenge.

 If you prefer to drive, be prepared for varying costs.
 Gas prices tend to fluctuate, but generally, Edmonton enjoys slightly lower prices than Toronto.
 Car insurance premiums also tend to be higher in Toronto.
 And don’t forget about parking!
 Finding affordable parking in downtown Toronto can be a real headache, whereas Edmonton generally offers more accessible and affordable options.